Posts

 Updated from original post published October 2021

 Did you know there are at least 18 different varieties of lettuce?
-Leafy greens also include:

-• 45 different varieties of protective antioxidant flavonoids
+• 45 different antioxidant flavonoids

-• vitamin A which can improve learning skills
+• vitamin A (which can improve learning skills)

 • mood-elevating vitamin C